 …me

 I’ve operated a nuclear reactor under hundreds of feet of water.
 I’ve traveled to distant lands and experienced foreign cultures.
-If you owned an electronic device any time between 1997 and 2009 that used memory (things like cell phones, Macs, PCs, Xboxes, iPods, little things like that), chances are pretty good that I personally worked on one of the machines that helped make those memory chips.
-These days, I help punch holes in Mother Earth to suck out her tasty, tasty crude.
+If you owned an electronic device anytime between 1997 and 2009 that used memory (things like smartphones, Macs, PCs, Xboxes, Playstations, iPods, little things like that), chances are pretty good that I personally worked on one of the machines that helped make those memory chips.
+These days I maintain and repair computer and electronics systems on an offshore oil rig, everything from a typical office PC to dynamic positioning systems to industrial automation and robotics.
 I’ve followed a very unconventional career path.

 I’ve been described as “an evil genius with a conscience, a sick puppy, a sensitive and compassionate person, and a lot of fun.”

-I used to own a t-shirt that was legally classified as a munition.
+I used to own a t-shirt that, at the time, was legally classified as a munition.

 I graduated from high school when I was sixteen.